 "I know I should be eating more greens, but I don't know what to do with them".
 Sound familiar?
-It's the single biggest thing I hear from my clients, and most people that I talk to about eating a healthy diet.
+It's the single biggest thing I hear from my clients and most people that I talk to about eating a healthy diet.
 This dish is one of my favorite ways to eat, and really enjoy kale.
-That's the secret for me.
-I have to really love it, otherwise, I don't want any part of it.
-Kale is pretty bitter, so adding something a little sweet like apple, and a mild pungent like leeks will help to balance out that bitterness out.
+The secret to maintaining a healthy diet is to make it delicious so we feel excited about eating it.
+Kale is pretty bitter so adding something sweet like an apple, and a mild pungent like leeks will help to balance out the bitterness.
 Lemon works wonders too.
 Give it a shot, and let me know what you think by posting your comments below.

 This plate of deliciousness makes a great side dish, or snack; serve with a veggie burger, beans, chicken or fish

 7 cups kale, after de ribbing - see photo below (about 1 large head)

 1 1/4 cup leeks, washed, and cut into 1 1/2 inch pieces